coderefinery/2020-11-17-online/hackmd-day2.md

 - bisect is amazing. looking forward to try it
 - I had done a workshop on Git and version control before, but this one has really helped me understand how powerful Git really is.
 Just need to figure out how to use it for my own work.
 - exploring history
+- IMHO you explained the whole branching/merging issue very nicely.
+I think I understood it now!

 To improve:
 - Just one note, the second instructor did not have the console history recorded in a doc so it was hard to follow sometime
-- I think it's a lot better to type-along than just watch
+- I think it's a lot better to type-along than just watch :+1:x2
+    - that of course must go a bit slower then but it saves the *"now for two minutes do what I have just shown"*
 - I agree with the above, in general I prefer: group exercise > type-along > just watching.
 - Same for me.
 I much prefer to type along, and then do the group exercises and discuss in the breakout room.
 I had some difficulties in the first part of today's lecture, since I had some issues with my files not showing up in the correct branches.
 As such, I had to delete my repo and restart, which caused me to lag behind and not follow the lecture properly.
   - we need a better starting point for day 2, I have created github issues for that